oscarpm5/Fog-of-War---Research-Project/docs/README.md

 # Different Approaches
-Now that we understand what types of FoW exist, lets take a look on how do they work.
+Now that we understand what types of FoW exist, lats take a look at how different videogames implement them:
+## Texture mask based
+With this approach we use an image file to mask a surface.

+//zelda map clear image

+We first need a surface to cover the entire map covering each pixel 1:1 and draw it in front of our map to hide it.

+//zelda map covered image

+Then we need an image like this one, with the shape we want to substract taht follows the player at all times:

+//Hole punch mask image

+When the player moves, we iterate each pixel of the shape image and copy its alpha value to the surface.

+//zelda map hole punched

+if we want fog & shroud instead of only shroud we can keep the information of where we did mask for the last time and clamp the alpha to a certain value if it is below that treshold.
+If we do that right before masking out the shape around the player we end up with a two state fog: fog & shroud.

+//zelda map fog and shroud

+If you want more information about this aproach you can check [THIS](https://stackoverflow.com/questions/13654753/sdl-drawing-negative-circles-fog-of-war=) link.

-## Tile Grid Based
+## Tile Grid Based with blur
-## Texture mask Based
 ## Raycasting (2D)